Speed up your work using the Excel paste values shortcut key. We will show various shortcut keys to perform this operation quickly.

 Keyboard Shortcut to Paste Values in Excel

-If you are working with Excel, you should use the Copy and Paste commands every day and many times.
-Sometimes you need to paste values only.
+If you are working with Excel, you should use the Copy and Paste commands daily.
+Sometimes, you need to paste values only.
 In other cases, you want to paste formulas without using the cell border or font color.
 There are some different ways to perform the paste values operation.

 The keyboard shortcut depends on your task!
-As we mentioned in some articles, using Excel shortcuts is the best way to increase your productivity.
-The main goal of today’s guide is to show you all options regarding paste values shortcut keys in Excel.
+As mentioned in some articles, using Excel shortcuts is the best way to increase productivity.
+The main goal of today’s guide is to show you all the options regarding paste values shortcut keys in Excel.

 Use Paste Values Shortcut Key: Alt, E, S, V